-This analysis and reporting is the culmination of the report author’s wisdom and experience, and it must be attuned to the audience for which it is intended.
+Analysis and reporting are the culmination of the report author’s wisdom and experience, and it must be attuned to the audience for which it is intended.

-Managers and risk owners need to understand the coverage, effectiveness and maturity of the controls that are in place, and the risks that their business or data is exposed to as a result of this.
-Hence the graphical representation of KPIs and the ability to understand how this translates into a maturity score that combines quality, coverage and effectiveness is vital.
+Managers and risk owners need to understand the coverage, effectiveness and maturity of the controls that are in place, and the risks that their business or data is exposed to.
+The graphical representation of KPIs and the ability to understand how this translates into a maturity score that combines quality, coverage and effectiveness is vital.
 This audience doesn’t want lists of issues or pages of detailed analysis, they want business focused performance metrics and dashboard type outputs that show them the current posture and the trends over time, to help them understand if it is getting better or worse.

 The technology can generate raw outputs for technical use, or for other systems that need lists of systems or control failures to be remediated.

-The Essential 8 Auditor automatically verifies that key issues have been addressed.
+Huntsman Security solutions automatically verify that key issues have been addressed.

 Remediation is not a part of the security audit process itself, but it is a key element of the business improvement cycle that the audit initiates.
 Once findings have been made the relevant operations or technical functions must prioritise and resolve the issues.

-This may be fixing point problems, investing in technology or addressing route causes so that expected controls and safeguards operate as intended.
+This may be fixing point problems, investing in technology or addressing root causes so that expected controls and safeguards operate as intended.

 The important part of this process is the re-evaluation and reassessment of the controls’ effectiveness and performance metrics AFTER the work has been conducted.